grahamegrieve/ClinicArrivals/documentation/Security.md

 * The Twilio SMS gateway uses a webhook to handle incoming SMS messages
 * these are configured to be sent to https://clinics.healthintersections.com.au/twilio.
 The webhook includes the `AccountSid` - messages are filed under the account
 * clients also query https://clinics.healthintersections.com.au/twilio and pass their account id as a parameter.
 The server returns all messages with a matching account id
 * most messages passing through the sms proxy will consist of one word answers: `yes | no | joined | arrived` (or variants)
 * the server itself is open source (see https://github.com/GrahameGrieve/FhirServer).
 It doesn't log messages or retain them more than a day after they have been processed.
+It's hosted on AWS in the sydney zone
 * it's possible to run the server elsewhere, or replace it with another server that has the same interface

 ## Video Calls

-* Jitsi/OpenVidu are supported for video calls
+* Both Jitsi and OpenVidu are implemented for video calls, but only OpenVidu is supported

-Jitsi:
+### OpenVidu

+* OpenVidu runs on the server video.healthintersections.com.au
+* the server runs ubuntu on AWS in the Sydney zone
+* The session id is created on the fly by the ClinicArrivals program
+* anyone who has the session id can join the call (this is a feature - it's easy to bring family members or translators into the call)
+* Anyone who joins the call is visible to other parties in the call
+* The public API cannot create or iterate the sessions (actually, that's a todo)

+### Jitsi

+Note; Jitsi not currently supported.

 * users do not need an account or to sign up in any way
 * the server https://meet.jit.si is used for video call coordination
 * the actual video traffic flows peer to peer, not through a central server

-OpenVidu:
-[document me]

 ## SMS workflow